 • Natural Language Processing (NLP): This technology enables AI to understand and process human language, which can be useful for analyzing clinical notes, improving patient communication, and streamlining documentation

-• Computer Vision: Used in medical imaging, computer vision can assist physicians by analyzing X-rays, MRIs, and other scans, potentially spotting issues more quickly or precisely than traditional methods - Robotic Process Automation (RPA): This automates repetitive administrative tasks like data entry, billing, and appointment scheduling, freeing up time for osteopathic physicians to focus on direct patient care
+• Computer Vision: Used in medical imaging, computer vision can assist physicians by analyzing X-rays, MRIs, and other scans, potentially spotting issues more quickly or precisely than traditional methods.

 • Predictive Analytics: This involves using data to forecast future health events, such as disease risks, helping to personalize preventive care for individual patients

-• The answer to this varies based on who you ask and the role of the provider, generally most believe that AI cannot replace healthcare providers
+• The answer to this varies based on who you ask and the role of the provider, generally most believe that AI cannot replace healthcare providers.
+AI is designed to support, augment and enhance healthcare, not replace the vital roles that healthcare providers play.

-• In osteopathic medicine, AI can handle routine administrative tasks, analyze complex data, be a healthscribe and assist with decision-making, allowing physicians to dedicate more time to hands-on, holistic patient care
+For example, AI cannot perform essential tasks related to patient examination and procedures (i.e., knee injections) without humans.
+In osteopathic medicine, AI can handle routine administrative tasks, analyze complex data, be a health scribe and assist with decision-making, allowing physicians to dedicate more time to hands-on, holistic patient care.

 • Enhanced personalized care by automating routine tasks, allowing physicians to decrease desktop burden and focus on high-touch and high-tech, human-centered care

-• Increased health promotive, holistic care with access to vital information and behavioral metrics in the home via wearable devices
+• Increased health-promotive, holistic care with access to vital information and behavioral metrics in the home via wearable devices

 • Improved workflow efficiency and accessibility to advanced clinical knowledge